hdShang/arxiv-daily/docs/cs-CL/2025-06-05/papers/250604689v3-recycling-the-web-a-method-to-enhance-pre-training-data-quality-and-.md

 ---
 layout: default
-title: Recycling the Web: A Method to Enhance Pre-training Data Quality and Quantity for Language Models
+title: "Recycling the Web: A Method to Enhance Pre-training Data Quality and Quantity for Language Models"
 ---

 # Recycling the Web: A Method to Enhance Pre-training Data Quality and Quantity for Language Models